dolbeysystems/fusion-cac-web-docs/content/account-navigation/_index.md

 #### Hide CDI Added Codes

 If a CDI adds codes to a document, they can be hidden by the Coder.
-When the Coder opens the account, a box in the Unassigned Codes Pane will be viewable.
-When checked, any code added to a document by a CDI will be hidden from the list.
+When the Coder opens the account, a box in the Unassigned Codes tree will be viewable.
+When checked, any code added to a document by a CDS will be hidden from the list.

 ![Hide CDI Codes Check Box](HidCDICodes.png)